43081j/43081j.github.io/_posts/2019-03-26-using-stylelint-with-lit.md

 ## The problem & solution

-So, as mentioned before, the problem here is that the styles exist inside a template literal rather than an actual stylesheet (i.e. a css file).
+As mentioned before, the problem here is that the styles exist inside a template literal rather than an actual stylesheet (i.e. a css file).

 Due to this, stylelint can't lint it out of the box as it has no idea